Easy Starbucks Oleato Caffe Latte with Oat Milk

 Possible Variations of Olive Oil Coffee

 At Starbucks, you can find a number of Starbucks’ Oleato drinks, like the Oleato Golden Foam Cold Brew, Oleato Iced Cortado, and the Oleato Iced Shaken Espresso with Oatmilk and Toffeenut.
-Unfortunately, you won’t find the Oleato Golden Foam Espresso Martini available at the Starbucks Reserve Roastery Milan in the US, but feel free to make your own version of the drink.
+Unfortunately, you won’t find the Oleato Golden Foam Espresso Martini available at the Starbucks Reserve Roastery in Milan, but feel free to make your own version of the drink.

 If you feel like experimenting a bit with this recipe, here are a couple of suggestions to get you started:

 • Make it an iced latte.
 Pour espresso over a full glass of ice.
-Whisk two teaspoons of extra virgin olive oil with oatmilk and pour over the ice.
+Whisk together two teaspoons of extra-virgin olive oil with oat milk and pour over the ice.

 • Make it sweet.
-Sweeten the drink with a tablespoon of Classic Starbucks Simple Syrup or your favorite flaved sweetener.
+Sweeten the drink with a tablespoon of Classic Starbucks Simple Syrup or your favorite flavored sweetener.
 Or, for a sweet vanilla flavor, try using Starbucks Vanilla Syrup instead.

 Overhead view of copycat Starbucks Oleato caffe latte and a shot of espresso.